Why Code, Why Now: An Information-Theoretic Perspective on the Limits of Machine Learning: Why Expressibility Hurts Learnability

 \subsection{Why Models Succeed Despite Infinite VC Dimension}

 Models routinely succeed on tasks whose hypothesis spaces have infinite VC dimension.
+The Universal Approximation Theorem guarantees that neural networks of sufficient width can approximate any continuous function on a compact domain to arbitrary precision, and on finite input domains, any function whatsoever can be fitted.
+The theoretical question is therefore never whether a network can \emph{represent} the answer, but whether it can \emph{learn} the answer from available data.
+Expressivity alone is not the bottleneck; learnability is the binding constraint.

 The resolution is that real-world data does not fill the full theoretical space.
 As the manifold hypothesis~\citep{fefferman2016} suggests, valid programs, natural images, and coherent text occupy a tiny, structured submanifold within the space of all possible inputs.
 Empirical analysis of generative models~\citep{manifold2024} confirms that model performance corresponds to the geometry of these low-dimensional data manifolds.
-This does not make learning automatic---theoretical work on neural network hardness~\citep{hardness2024} shows that manifold structure with bounded curvature can still create computational hardness---but for practical distributions, the constraints are usually met.
+Training does not store individual examples; it compresses the manifold's geometric structure into the curvature of the parameter space.
+A ResNet-50 with 25 million parameters is trained on millions of images, achieving a ratio of training examples to parameters that suggests substantial compression of the data manifold's structure into weights, not by memorizing pixels, but by encoding the geometric regularities of the data distribution.
+When the intrinsic dimension is low, the effective hypothesis space the learner must search is vastly smaller than the ambient dimension suggests.
+The Minimum Description Length (MDL) principle~\citep{rissanen1978} formalizes the connection: the best hypothesis minimizes the total description length of model plus data given the model.
+Code has unusually short description length because its syntax is restrictive and its semantics are compositional, invalid code cannot even be parsed, let alone compressed efficiently.
+The manifold of valid programs is not merely low-dimensional but also highly compressible, which is the condition under which learning converges fastest.
+Not all manifolds are equally rich in learnable structure.
+Empirical measurements of epiplexity across modalities~\citep{jiang2025epiplexity} show that language data carries far more structural information than image data at comparable compute budgets: over 99\% of image information consists of time-bounded entropy (unpredictable pixel values), whereas text encodes proportionally more learnable structure.
+This asymmetry helps explain why pre-training on text yields capabilities that transfer across domains, while pre-training on images does not.
+Manifold structure does not make learning automatic, however.
+Theoretical work on neural network hardness~\citep{hardness2024} shows that manifold structure with bounded curvature can still create computational hardness.
+But for practical distributions, the constraints are usually met.
 Worst-case unlearnability therefore does not imply practical unlearnability, because real data occupies only a small fraction of the theoretical input space.

-Even the halting problem, the canonical Level~0 impossibility, is often decidable for programs encountered in practice.
-For many structured program distributions, termination can be verified by static analysis, type systems, or syntactic restrictions~\citep{turner2004}.
-In general, the theoretical worst case lives in the complement of the manifold, not on it.